Reclaimed Water Conservation Schedule - Nocatee

 Open Text:

-JEA usually fills its reclaimed water reservoirs and ponds in late-evening and daytime hours.
-This allows us to prepare for peak usage periods.
+JEA typically fills its reclaimed water reservoirs and ponds during the late-evening and daytime hours.
+This helps us prepare for peak usage times.

 If too many customers water during these refill periods, it can lead to reduced pressure.
 To help maintain system performance, please avoid watering between 10 a.m. and 4 p.m., in accordance with SJRWMD guidelines.